jackrieger/core-1-interaction/project/index.md

 ### Midterm Edit

 For Midterms, we will have a one on one meeting.
 At that time, you will present a refined iteration of your current collection.
-Prior to this meeting, you’ll chat with your fellow classmates about the following questions:
+Prior to this meeting, think about the following questions:

 - What is your theme?
 Has it evolved from the initial description?
 - How is the content communicating the theme?
 What about the design?
 - How would you describe the pacing of the collection so far?
 Does it feel considered?
 Can there be a moment for a dramatic break, or an acceleration?
 - Are there opportunities to establish a template or system to the design — if so, when, where, and how?
 Can we break the system mindfully to add interest?

-- You will also prepare a short written doc (one paragraph) that explains your collection’s theme so far and explains three other avenues you can explore for the remaining weeks of the semester.
+You will also prepare a short written doc (one paragraph) that explains your collection’s theme so far and explains three other avenues you can explore for the remaining weeks of the semester.